 - Assign a Power of Attorney for checking and savings accounts.
 Many people who are aging

-consider adding a child or other trusted person as a joint owner on their checking and savings accounts so they?ll be able to pay any bills in the case of incapacitation.
-However, something to consider is that being a joint owner doesn?t allow the person to deposit any checks made out to you without your signature.
-Letting your bank know who holds your Power of Attorney will facilitate deposits as well as payments.
-Also keep in mind that adding someone as joint owner on certain accounts, such as brokerage accounts, can create a tax liability for them, so assigning them as Power of Attorney could be the better approach for them in the long run.
+consider adding a child or other trusted person as a joint owner on their checking and savings accounts so they’ll be able to pay any bills in the case of incapacitation.
+However, something to consider is that being a joint owner doesn’t allow the person to deposit any checks made out to you without your signature.
+Letting your bank know who holds your lasting power of attorney will facilitate deposits as well as payments.
+Also keep in mind that adding someone as a joint owner on certain accounts, such as brokerage accounts, can create a tax liability for them, so assigning them as Power of Attorney could be the better approach for them in the long run.

 - Confirm beneficiaries on all investment and annuity accounts and life insurance policies.
-When opening accounts or policies such as life insurance, IRAs and brokerage accounts, you?re usually asked to name one or more beneficiaries.
-It?s easy to forget about this as life goes on, but things do change: new children or grandchildren are born, and other beneficiaries may pass away.
+Making sure you have a good life insurance policy in place as you get older is extremely importantant.
+Nowadays, you can get life insurance with free gifts, so there’s really no excuse to put off setting up a policy.
+When opening accounts or policies like life insurance, IRAs or brokerage accounts, you’re usually asked to name one or more beneficiaries.
+It’s easy to forget about this as life goes on, but things do change: new children or grandchildren are born, and other beneficiaries may pass away.
 Whenever there?s a life change in your family, consider whether you should make any updates to your beneficiaries on all your relevant accounts.
-And if you haven?t named any, keep in mind that the asset will default to your spouse or, if he or she is no longer living, to your estate ? which leads to probate and tax ramifications.
+And if you haven?t named any, keep in mind that the asset will default to your spouse or, if he or she is no longer living, to your estate which leads to probate and tax ramifications.

 - Consider gifting.
 If you have sufficient financial assets, you can gift up to $14,000 per beneficiary with no tax ramifications to them.
 This will reduce the overall size of your estate for estate tax purposes without impacting the beneficiary?s tax situation.

-Again, thinking about topics like illness and death are never pleasant, but opening up the lines of communication between aging parent and adult children can smooth the way for financial decisions and caretaking during what will inevitably be a challenging time for everyone.
+Again, thinking about topics like illness and death is never pleasant, but opening up the lines of communication between an aging parent and adult children can smooth the way for financial decisions and caretaking during what will inevitably be a challenging time for everyone.